LordED3/LordED3.github.io/_posts/2024-01-17-Honeypot-in-Azure.md

 ## Introduction

-This project endeavors to implement a Honeypot within the Azure Cloud environment utilizing TPOT, with the primary goal of Shedding light to the tactics employed by potential attackers.
-The specific focus is on automated brute-force attacks carried out by bots, aiming to extract valuable behavioral information that can subsequently be leveraged to enhance and fortify security defenses.
+This project aims to deploy a Honeypot within the Azure Cloud environment using TPOT, with the primary objective of uncovering the tactics employed by potential attackers.
+The focus is on detecting and analyzing automated brute-force attacks executed by bots, in order to gather valuable behavioral insights that can be used to strengthen and improve security defenses.

 ## Objectives